Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the anonymous reviewers for their insightful comments and valuable suggestions.
+We are also grateful to the members of the MaiNLP Lab and the Natural Language Processing (NLP) Working Group at the University of Vienna for their constructive feedback on earlier drafts of this paper.
+In particular, we sincerely appreciate the helpful input from Verena Blaschke, Andreas Säuberli, and Yang Janet Liu.

-We thank the members of the MaiNLP lab for their insightful feedback on earlier drafts of this paper.
-We specifically appreciate the suggestions of Felicia Körner, Diego Frassinelli, and Arnisa Fazla.
-This research was funded by the WWTF through the project “Knowledge-infused Deep Learning for Natural Language Processing” (WWTF Vienna Research Group VRG19-008).
-Beiduo Chen acknowledges his membership in the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program.
+This research was supported by the Vienna Science and Technology Fund (WWTF) under grant [10.47379/VRG19008], Knowledge-Infused Deep Learning for Natural Language Processing.
+Beiduo Chen acknowledges support from the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program.
 Marie-Catherine de Marneffe is a Research Associate of the Fonds de la Recherche Scientifique – FNRS.
-This research is supported by ERC Consolidator Grant DIALECT 101043235.
+This work was also supported by the ERC Consolidator Grant DIALECT (101043235).